 - Function names should follow the rules defined for the variable name.

 Guidelines for OOPS

-- Method name: Camelcaps method should be used and in multiple words name first letter of each word should be capital except first.
-For example ‘employeeName’.
+- Method name: Camelcaps method should be used, and in a name with multiple words, the first letter of each word should be capitalized, except first.
+For example, ‘employeeName’.

 Documentation and Comments

-Apart from standard guidelines referred above, documentation is very important in writing professional code.
+Apart from the standard guidelines referred to above, documentation is very important in writing professional code.
 Good quality codes are well documented with defined internal and external applications and guidelines about code.
-You can document the code outside the code in extra document or within the code using comments.
-Inline comments are very useful and can define purpose of a variable, function, class, property inside the code itself.
-There are software and guidelines available for each programming language on how to use comment within the code and you can generate documents directly from the code by using documentation software.
+You can document the code outside the code in an extra document or within the code using comments.
+Inline comments are very useful and can define the purpose of a variable, function, class, or property inside the code itself.
+Software and guidelines are available for each programming language on how to use comments within the code, and you can generate documents directly from the code using documentation software.

 © 2018 Lalit Kumar